mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

 * Creating user tasks for different user roles
 * Configuring pages for the user tasks
 * Restricting page access to the relevant user roles
+* Creating a decision in the workflow
 * Using a microflow to extend logic of the workflow
 * Testing your workflow from the perspective of different users
-* Creating a decision

 The how-to describes the following use case:

 You would like to build an employee onboarding process.
 At first, an HR specialist needs to initiate the onboarding process for a new employee.
 The employee's manager will then step in and select devices for the employee.
-Afterwards the manager needs to specify whether the new hire is working from the office or home.
+The manager also needs to specify whether the new hire is working from the office or home.
 The Facilities department will then need to prepare a workspace.
 Depending on where the new hire works from (the office or home), the Facilities department will either prepare a desk or ship the devices to the employee's address.

 ## 2 Prerequisites